quimpm/twitter_profiling/README.md

 ```

 Welcome to Airflow world!
 Don't be shy, you can poke arround and play a bit with the UI.

+To find our dag you have to find tweeter_profiling DAG in the list of the DAGs screen.

 To execute the program, you just have to go to the play button in the upper right side of the screen, and click Trigger DAG w/ config.
 This will lead to you to a new page where ypou can configure the execution parameters of the program (username, number of tweets and translation).